smorin/vagrant-flow/README.md

 ```

 Example multiinitconfig.yml file for use with virtualbox and digitalocean providers.
 All the extra parameters are required to make digitalocean work.
+Get your digitalOcean token by logging in and generating a new token under "Apps & API"
 ```
 ---
 #Where your ssh private key lives (for use with digital ocean)